xiechf974/NeoTec/Neotec-charter.md

 # Charter for Neotec(Network Operations in Telecom Cloud)
- NetOps4Cloud might be chosen for the potential WG after the BoF.
+ NetOps4Cloud might be chosen as the name for the potential WG after the BoF.

 ## Background and Motivation